All Episodes

 They've even sent trusted ring members to college and business schools to qualify them for jobs in financial institutions or other targeted businesses.

-And this they say this looks like it could be one of the biggest cases of its type in the country.
+And they say this looks like it could be one of the biggest cases of its type in the country.

 This stuff is happening.

-It is springing up all over, and this this ring is rooted in West Africa and Eastern Europe.
+And this ring is rooted in West Africa and Eastern Europe.

-Now, you can't stop it all, but life lock is the simple best place you can go to make sure this does not happen to you.
+Now, you can't stop it all, but Life Lock is the simple best place you can go to make sure this does not happen to you.

 They are the leader.